diva3501/DCR/README.md

 ## Project Overview

-**Dynamic Route Optimization and Emission Reduction** is a Python-based platform designed to optimize vehicle routes for logistics and transportation companies by leveraging real-time traffic, weather, and vehicle-specific data.
+**Dynamic Route Optimization and Emission Reduction** is a Python-based platform designed to optimize vehicle routes for Realtime Uses in Day to Day and Leveraging Business Field for logistics and transportation companies by advanced real-time traffic, weather, and vehicle-specific data.
 The system integrates APIs such as TomTom, Google Maps, AQICN, and OSRM to calculate efficient routes, estimate CO₂ emissions, and promote environmental sustainability.
 The platform adapts to changing conditions, prioritizing timely deliveries while ensuring a user-friendly and eco-conscious experience.

 This solution is aimed at reducing carbon footprints by providing environmentally friendly travel alternatives without compromising on speed and efficiency.